 10. Race down the sprawling tube park at Reindeer Run Tube Park

-One of the most outstanding winter attractions that you simply can’t miss visiting when holidaying in Nashville is Reindeer Run Tube Park.
+One of the most outstanding Christmas attractions in Nashville that you simply can’t miss visiting is Reindeer Run Tube Park.
 It welcomes people of all ages, so be sure to visit it with your family and kids.
 Get a tube and glide down this impressive, 32-foot (9.75-meter) tall tube slide.
 If you’re not too tired, hike to the top of the park to catch a spectacular view of the splendid skyline.

 Reindeer Run Tube Park